playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/using-assets.md

 pc.script.attribute("letters", "asset", [], {type: "model"});
 ```

-Then in the Designer choose the Refresh Script Attributes option from the Entity menu.
+Then in the Editor choose the Refresh Script Attributes option from the Entity menu.

 ![refresh_scripts][8]

 <div class="alert alert-warning">
-It's important to make sure you refresh the script attributes when you upload a new asset, because when if you reference a new script attribute in your code, but you have exposed it in the designer, it will be uninitialized.
+It's important to make sure you refresh the script attributes when you upload a new asset, because when if you reference a new script attribute in your code, but you have exposed it in the Editor, it will be uninitialized.
 </div>

 Once you've refreshed the script attributes you'll see that you now have an asset picker available in your script component.